sportstalk247/sdk-android-kotlin/docs/source/usage/chat_client.md

             .subscribeOn(Schedulers.io())
             .observeOn(AndroidSchedulers.mainThread())
             .doOnSubscribe { rxDisposeBag.add(it) }
-            .subscribe { deleteEventResponse ->
+            .subscribe { logicalDeleteResponse ->
-                // Resolve `deleteEventResponse` (ex.
+                // Resolve `logicalDeleteResponse` (ex.
 Display prompt OR Update UI) }
 ```

 ## Delete Event

-Invoke this function to deletes an event from the room.
+Invoke this function to delete an event from the room.

 Refer to the SportsTalk API Documentation for more details: